DMO Frozen Orb Wizard Skills and Runes

 |Spectral Blade Barrier Blades Arcane Orb Frozen Orb 1 Teleport Wormhole 2 Energy Twister Wicked Wind 3 Slow Time Time Warp 4 Storm Armor Shocking Aspect|

 As a Delsere's Magnum Opus set build, you have to constantly keep in mind your dependence on dropping Slow Times that regularly envelop your priority targets.
-Some leeway was given with later reworks to DMO (you do not need to be in the Slow Time radius to gain damage reduction, and affected enemies are more susceptible to damage for 5 whole seconds after exiting the bubble), but with the built-in resets coming from your generator attack and Explosive Blast, you should make a point to regularly apply Slow Times as well.
+Some leeway was given with later reworks to DMO (you do not need to be in the Slow Time radius to gain damage reduction, and affected enemies are more susceptible to damage for 5 whole seconds after exiting the bubble), but with the built-in resets coming from your generator attack you should make a point to regularly apply Slow Times as well.
 Use Energy Twister to control the flow and positioning of a fight (via the worn or cubed Ranslor's Folly) and keep the Storm Armor shield active at all times.
 Last but not least, reposition smartly with Teleport.

 The main damage dealer and namesake of the build is Arcane Orb Frozen Orb — a long range projectile attack that hurls a pulsating orb of frost, exploding at the end of its 40 yard travel distance.
 Do your best to internalize the length of the Frozen Orb shot to maximize the benefits of said detonation, as it is stronger than the piercing projectile while it is moving.
 Make a point to always cast Arcane Orb after you fully stack Triumvirate, especially if the Cold cycle of Convention of Elements is coming up.

 To counteract the considerable Arcane Power spending of Frozen Orb — 30 AP per shot — you will be including a primary attack in the build, adding a resource generation angle to it through Arcane Power on Crit on gear (see this build's gear page for more information).
-You have a good number of viable primary attacks for the slot, including the protective Spectral Blade Barrier Blades, the crowd control synergy of Magic Missile Glacial Spike, or the general recommendation, the superior proc coefficient of Shock Pulse Piercing Orb.
+You have a good number of viable primary attacks for the slot, including the protective Spectral Blade Barrier Blades (our general recommendation), the crowd control synergy of Magic Missile Glacial Spike, or the superior proc coefficient of Shock Pulse Piercing Orb.